emmajanedrews/base-template/_posts/2018-04-17-how-to-buy-and-sell-a-home-simultaneously.md

 <center>{% include youtube.html %}</center>

 <center><em>Buying and selling at the same time is possible in today&rsquo;s market.
 Here&rsquo;s how to do it.</em></center>

-<center>Buying a Home?
-Search All Homes</center>
+<center><strong>Buying a Home?</strong> <a href="https://kevin.btgarizonaproperties.com/">Search All Homes</a></center>

-<ceneter>Selling a Home?
-Get a Home Value Report</center>
+<center><span style="font-size: 1.8rem; letter-spacing: 0.01rem;"><strong>Selling a Home?</strong> <a href="https://kevin.btgarizonaproperties.com/home-valuation/">Get a Home Value Report</a></span></center>

-<center>&nbsp;</center>

-Today we’re going to be talking about the steps to buying and selling a home at the same time.
-Most homeowners I talk to are anxious about balancing this because they don’t want to end up homeless or with two mortgage payments. **Here are three simple steps we can take to help make sure things go smoothly for you:**

-**1. Make sure you’re comfortable with the current inventory and you have your financial ducks in a row**.
+<ceneter><center>&nbsp;</center> Today we&rsquo;re going to be talking about the steps to buying and selling a home at the same time.
+Most homeowners I talk to are anxious about balancing this because they don&rsquo;t want to end up homeless or with two mortgage payments. **Here are three simple steps we can take to help make sure things go smoothly for you:** **1.
+Make sure you&rsquo;re comfortable with the current inventory and you have your financial ducks in a row**.
 These include a pre-approval with a lender, as well as your down payment.
-If you can afford the down payment before you’ve sold your home, it would be better for you to buy before you sell.
+If you can afford the down payment before you&rsquo;ve sold your home, it would be better for you to buy before you sell.
 We can execute your purchase, then fully attack the sale once the purchase is finalized.
-If this isn’t an option for you, we want to make sure that your purchase is in order, then we can start talking about the sale.

-**2. Determine the best marketing plan for you**.
-We’ll do a market analysis on your home, aggressively promote and market your home, and negotiate with the buyer for terms that are favorable for you.
-Then we can aggressively find your new property.

-**3.&nbsp;****Make sure you hire an experienced team**.
+If this isn&rsquo;t an option for you, we want to make sure that your purchase is in order, then we can start talking about the sale. **2.
+Determine the best marketing plan for you**.
+We&rsquo;ll do a market analysis on your home, aggressively promote and market your home, and negotiate with the buyer for terms that are favorable for you.
+Then we can aggressively find your new property. **3. ****Make sure you hire an experienced team**.
 If one thing happens to derail the purchase or sale, it can derail the entire process.
-They need to ensure that you have a great transition into your new home.

-{% include pullquote.html %}

-There are a lot of steps involved, but tackling it this way allows us to take action promptly and swiftly and can prevent those double payments. &nbsp;If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.
+They need to ensure that you have a great transition into your new home. {% include pullquote.html %} There are a lot of steps involved, but tackling it this way allows us to take action promptly and swiftly and can prevent those double payments. &nbsp;If you have any questions for me in the meantime, don&rsquo;t hesitate to give me a call or send me an email.
+I look forward to hearing from you soon. </ceneter>

+&nbsp;